On contact cosmetic surgery: Limiting contact cosmetic surgeries

 Thus, there is no contact cosmetic surgery in this case.

-We now consider $\pm 2$ surgery on a Legenrian knot $L$ with $\tb(L)=-k<-3$.
-We first note that Theorems~\ref{taubound} and~\ref{tauresult} imply that the rotation number of $L$ must be in the range $k-1,k-3,\ldots, -k+1$.
+We now consider $\pm 2$ surgery on a Legendrian knot $L$ with $\tb(L)=-k<-3$.
+We first note that Theorems~\ref{taubound} and~\ref{tauresult} imply that the rotation number of $L$ must lie within the range $k-1,k-3,\ldots, -k+1$.
 Let $X_{\pm 2}$ be the $4$-manifold in the surgery diagram for $\pm 2$ surgery on $L$ given in Figure~\ref{tbmk-2surg}.
 The intersection matrix for $X_{-2}$ is

 So we see that $\chi(X_{-2})=k-1$.
-Denote the rotation number of the link $L$ by $i$, for $i=k-1, k-3\ldots, -k+1$ and the rotation number of the stabilized knot in Figure~\ref{tbmk-2surg} is $i\pm 1$ and the other knots in the surgery diagram have rotaiton number $0$.
+Denote the rotation number of the link $L$ by $i$, for $i=k-1, k-3\ldots, -k+1$ and the rotation number of the stabilized knot in Figure~\ref{tbmk-2surg} is $i\pm 1$ and the other knots in the surgery diagram have rotation number $0$.
 In Appendix~\ref{lac} we will prove the following lemma. \begin{lemma} The signature of $X_{-2}$ is $\sigma(X_{-2})=-k+2$ and

-where $i=k-1,k-3,\ldots, -k+1$. \end{lemma} From this we can compute
+where $i=k-1,k-3,\ldots, -k+1$. \end{lemma} From this, we can compute